 “The food delivery market is expected to increase by at least 20% every year.”

-One of the challenges when starting a dark kitchen is the fact that its only visibility is online.
+One of the challenges when starting a cloud kitchen is the fact that its only visibility is online.
 As more and more virtual kitchens are popping up and the competition is getting stronger, building a strong brand can be difficult.
 Therefore it’s important to invest in your kitchen’s online presence by using social media and online publicity.

 Building a strong customer relationship is harder as there is less customer interaction.
 The interaction between you and the customer is digital only so it’s more difficult to give the conversation a personal touch.
 With the relationship between both parties being very short as well, it becomes even harder to build a customer relationship and keep customers loyal.